Transphobe/Transphobe/README.md

-## Im not a transphobe please don't assume i am one.
+## Im not a transphobe please don't assume I am one.